 “Seems simple enough, but she comes back with cranberry!”

 At this final agitation, Nilda laughs softly, looks him straight in the eye and says, “It’s not hard at all, but they get caught up in busy work and don’t take time.”

 She turns her eyes to me, “He is so easy, if only they would take time to listen to Robert.”

-Nilda throws her head back in a warm, marvelous laugh, “Oh, Robert, you make me laugh.”
+Nilda throws her head back, “Oh, Robert, you make me laugh.”

-She is done, his diatribe is over and all agitation is gone from his gaunt face.
-You could see his entire body relax, settled back into the same position he has been in nearly all day.
+She is done, his diatribe is over, and all agitation is from his gaunt face.
+You can see his entire body relax and settle back into the same position he has been in nearly all day.

-I now feel free to leave.
-Nilda can move on to her next task, and Uncle Bobby can rest.
+I feel free to leave.
+Nilda can move on to her next task and Uncle Bobby can rest.